JonathanWilbur/mueller-report/volume1.md

 Klokov had also previously recommended to Cohen that he separate their negotiations over a possible meeting between Trump and "the person of interest" from any existing business track.
-341 Re-emphasizing that his outreach was not done on behalf of any business, Klokov added in second email to Cohen that, if publicized well, such a meeting could have "phenomenal " impact "in a business dimension" and that the "person of interest\['s\]" "most important support" could have significant ramifications for the "level of projects and their capacity."
+341 Re-emphasizing that his outreach was not done on behalf of any business, Klokov added in second email to Cohen that, if publicized well, such a meeting could have "phenomenal" impact "in a business dimension" and that the "person of interest\['s\]" "most important support" could have significant ramifications for the "level of projects and their capacity."
 Klokov concluded by telling Cohen that there was "no bigger warranty in any project than \[the\] consent of the person of